 New Zealand’s basic institutional framework and constitutional settings have avoided many complications in the response to the pandemic.
-Within New Zealand’s unitary state, executive government is led by Cabinet, drawn from a unicameral Parliament.
-There is no complete or supreme constitution but civic culture recognises constitutional norms in key statutes, such as a bill of rights.
-Under the direction of ministers, a central health ministry leads district health boards and regional public health units in the pandemic response, with the support of other departments, the police and armed forces.
+Within New Zealand’s unitary State, the executive Government is led by the Cabinet, drawn from a unicameral Parliament.
+There is no complete or supreme Constitution but civic culture recognises constitutional norms in key statutes, such as a bill of rights.
+Under the direction of ministers, a central Health Ministry leads district health boards and regional public health units in the pandemic response, with the support of other departments, the police, and armed forces.
 Health orders, issued by ministers and officials, have been the main legal tools used to impose public health precautions, close premises and mandate stay-at-home requirements.
 Statutes have been passed to provide welfare support, to address administrative problems and to update the legal framework for health orders.